 Cambridge Climate and Sustainability Forum (CCSF)

 The Cambridge Climate and Sustainability Forum (CCSF) is an annual event supported by Cambridge Hub and sponsored by Cambridge Zero and the Cambridge Institute for Sustainability Leadership.
 The event aims to increase awareness and understanding of climate change and sustainability through two days’ worth of panels and showcases.
-Each year, a committee of students volunteers to run the forum, which usually takes place in June.
+Each year, a committee of students volunteers to run the forum, which usually takes place in June or October.

 How to Participate: